ensdomains/docs/dapp-developer-guide/managing-names.md

 ### Updating Other Records

-Some libraries - presently only ensjs, go-ens and web3.js - support updating other record types, such as content hashes and text records, using the same pattern.
+Some libraries - presently only ensjs, go-ens, web3.js, and web3.py - support updating other record types, such as content hashes and text records, using the same pattern.
 For example, to set or update a text record:

 {% tabs %}
 {% tab title="ensjs" %}